rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 The more often she smiles at everybody, the lower chance she likes you.

+___

 **Example**:

-Marie is getting m`arried tomorrow, at an outdoor ceremony in the desert.
+Marie is getting married tomorrow, at an outdoor ceremony in the desert.
 In recent years, it has rained only 5 days each year.
 Unfortunately, the weatherman has predicted rain for tomorrow.
 When it actually rains, the weatherman correctly forecasts rain 90% of the time.
 When it doesn't rain, he incorrectly forecasts rain 10% of the time.
 What is the probability that it will rain on the day of Marie's wedding?

 So we want to know:

 P(Raining |Forcasted Rain) = P(Forcasted Rain|Raining)*P(Raining)/P(Forcasted Rain)

-= 0.9*(5/365)/(0.9*5/365+(360/365)*0.1)= 0.01232/()= 11.1 %
+= 0.9*(5/365)/(0.9*5/365+(360/365)*0.1)= 0.01232/(0.01232+0.08493)= 12.6%

 Despite the weatherman's gloomy prediction, there is a good chance that Marie will not get rained on at her wedding.

+___

 [**Example:**][13]